Dear fellow teachers,

 (if you have already activated your student portal account, proceed to Step 2.)

-Visit my.brocku.ca and begin with the “I am a New or Returning Student or Alumnus link” Read and follow the instructions on each screen.
+Visit brocku.ca/information-technology/activate-account/ and click Students (Past, Present & Future).
+Expand the Applicant section, and click on the Activate Account link.
+Read and follow the instructions on each screen.
 This process will also provide you with a Brock email account and a Brock computer account.
 Once you have completed activating your my.brocku.ca account you will receive a message that you have successfully completed the activation process.
 There will also be a summary of your login ID, your computer account ID and your Brock email address.
 You may wish to print this page for your records..

 LOGIN TO MY.BROCKU.CA